Mathew Sinclair

-Mathew Stuart Sinclair (born 9 November 1975) is an Australian-born New Zealand cricketer.
+Mathew Stuart Sinclair (born 9 November 1975) is a former Australian-born New Zealand cricketer.
 He is a right-handed middle order batsman who has also opened the innings.
-He holds the equal world record for the highest Test score (214) by a number three batsman on debut when he opened his international career against West Indies in the 1999 Boxing Day Test.
+He holds the equal world record for the highest Test score (214) by a number three batsman on debut when he opened his international career against West Indies in 1999.

 Personal life

 Born in Katherine, Northern Territory, Australia, Sinclair moved to New Zealand with his mother after the death of his father in an accident when Mathew was only five years old.

 Domestic career

 A right-handed middle-order batsman occasionally used as an opener, he played for Central Districts from the 1995–96 season, and in a period when the New Zealand cricket authorities were actively developing their infrastructure with the aim of raising the standards of the New Zealand team, he played for both Academy and A teams before making his Test debut.

 When batting for Central Districts against Northern Districts in 1997, he was left not out on 99 when Grant Bradburn bowled a wide down the legside that beat the wicketkeeper and went for four runs ending the game.
 The Central Districts team felt that this was very unsporting of Grant Bradburn, who was subsequently fined $100 for the incident.